anywhichway/joqular/README.md

 Issues log and milestones when available: https://github.com/anywhichway/joqular/issues

-Let us know what features you would like us to work on by Starring any enhancement issues.
-(Obviously, we will work on bugs.)
+Let us know what features you would like us to work on by commenting on any enhancement issues.
+(Obviously, we will work on bugs.) https://github.com/anywhichway/joqular/issues?utf8=%E2%9C%93&q=label%3Aenhancement+

 npm install joqular